Ingka Group acquires Locus! Built for the real world, backed for the long run. Read here>Read the full story>

 Software that supports only booking and static schedules places the burden of adjustment on dispatchers, slowing response times and affecting service consistency.

-Key Features to Look for in Dispatch Software for Plumbing
+Key Features to Look for in a Plumbing Dispatch App

-• Live visibility into technician status: Dispatch teams should see which technicians are en route, on-site, delayed, or available, using a single operational view.
+• Live visibility into technician status: Dispatch teams should see which technicians are en route, on-site, delayed, or available using a single operational view.
+GPS-based tracking and real-time ETAs reduce guesswork and let dispatchers respond proactively.

 Two Types of Dispatch Platforms Used in Plumbing Operations